 8. Simple Bucket Display

-A great thing about fall decors is that they don’t need to be sophisticated, luxurious, or very detailed in order to look awesome and to capture the essence of the theme they represent.
+Fall decor doesn’t need to be sophisticated or detailed to look stunning to capture the right vibe.
 Something as simple as a bucket filled with pumpkins, foliage, and corn cobs can look super chic, as you can see on stonegableblog.
-Buckets are a good shorthand design element to carry across a farmhouse, rustic, or western design theme since buckets are supposed to make visitors think of the tools used around a working farm.

 10. Corn Stalks

 Corn stalks are the underdogs of fall porch decor and yet they can be used in a lot of interesting and creative ways.
 They’re a perfect neutral element for acting as a backdrop for other aspects of your fall porch decor.
-For example, you can decorate the columns or railings with corn stalks or you can display them in bouquets in barrels or large containers.
 Find more inspiration on ourvintagehomelove.

 11. Custom Signs

 You could also welcome fall with a custom sign which you can display on your porch along with a few other decorations.
 A simple chalkboard would do just fine.
-Write a cute message on it or draw something.
-You can reuse the board for Thanksgiving Day, Halloween, and other events.
 The other ornaments could be repurposed too.
 Check out cottageintheoaks for more ideas like this one.

 12. Hay Bale Accent